 Holi, the festival of colors is around the corner.
-Everyone get delighted at the advent of Holi as the season itself is so joyful.
+Everyone gets delighted at the advent of Holi as the season itself is so joyful.
 Holi, also known as Spring Festival signifies the entry of spring, symbolizes rejuvenation and the season of hope and happiness.
-After the gloomy winter weather of chilly snow and ice, the arrival of spring festival promises cheerful summer days.
+After the gloomy winter weather of chilly snow and ice, the arrival of the spring festival promises cheerful summer days.
 The myriad flowers burst the spring color spreading the perfumed fragrance in the air.

 Holi Celebration and its Significance

 Holi is one of the most enjoyable festivals celebrated all over the globe particularly in Nepal and India.
 With great enthusiasm, this festival is observed on the full moon day that falls in the month of between Falgun and Chaitra, which is the month of March according to the Gregorian calendar.
 This year, Holi is on 06th Chaitra 2075 (20th March 2019) and 07th Chaitra 2075 (21st March 2019).